thanpolas/thanpolas.github.com/_posts/hiring/2018-01-11-how-to-jumpstart-your-web-development-career.md

 ### Speaking

 It's never too early and never too late to become a speaker.
 Speaking/presenting is an acquired skill and there is nothing to be ashamed of for your first appearances.
-I can clearly remember my first talks, not only didn't I make any sense but even my deck was a mess.
+I can clearly remember my first talks, not only did I not make any sense but even my deck was a mess.
 Start from small meetups and keep at it, eventually, you get better and better.

 ## You can do it